|

 plasma phases.
 Radiative transfer, dust, particle acceleration, magnetic

-fields, and cosmic rays.
+Fields, and cosmic rays.
 Effects of supernovae, shock fronts, and star

 formation."